Alternative Names Curfew Tower

-Location Ground floor of the Curfew Tower, High Street.
-Moreton-in-Marsh
+Location Ground floor of the Curfew Tower, Junction of High Street and Oxford Street Moreton-in-Marsh

 Map location exact or closely approximate